 There are a couple of playgrounds located on Horfield Common – one opposite Horfield Leisure Centre, the other opposite Tesco, Lime Trees Road (so useful if you want to combine/bribe your kiddo to do a bit of grocery shopping before/after the park!)

-The playgrounds are quite different, I personally prefer the opposite-tesco one as it feels a bit more maintained, plus you also have The Cafe on the Common there, with its indoor and al fresco seating in the centre of the park.
-It’s handy parental intelligence to know that there is a conker tree in the playground here, which is great in autumn and gives nice shade in summer.
-Both playgrounds are set in a large green, so there’s lot of space for kicking a ball around, scooting and biking.
+Each Horfield park is quite different, I personally prefer the opposite-Tesco one as it feels a bit more maintained, plus you also have Horfield Common Cafe there, with its indoor and al fresco seating in the centre of the park.
+It’s handy parental intelligence to know that there is a conker tree in the playground here, which is great in autumn and is one of the best playgrounds in the shade in summer.
+Both childrens’ playgrounds are set in a large green, so there’s lot of space for kicking a ball around, scooting and biking.